dovecot/documentation/source/installation_guide/upgrading/from-2.2-to-2.3.rst

  * You are encouraged to create at least 2048 bit parameters.
 4096 is industry recommendation.
  * Note that it will take LONG TIME to generate the parameters, and it should be done with a machine that has GOOD SOURCE OF ENTROPY.
 Running it on a virtual machine is not recommended, unless there is some entropy helper/driver installed.
 Running this on your production proxy can starve connections due to lack of entropy.

  * Since v2.3.3+ DH parameter usage is **optional** and can be omitted.
+In that case one must also remove (or rename) ``/var/lib/dovecot/ssl-parameters.dat`` .
 You are invited to amend ciphers to disallow non-ECC based DH algorithms, but if you don't and someone does try to use them, error will be emitted.

     * Example: ``ssl_cipher_list=ALL:!kRSA:!SRP:!kDHd:!DSS:!aNULL:!eNULL:!EXPORT:!DES:!3DES:!MD5:!PSK:!RC4:!ADH:!LOW:!DH@STRENGTH``